-The Homeland Security Master of Professional Studies (MPS) degree covers topics in emergency management, intelligence and security topics.
+The Master of Professional Studies in Homeland Security Studies (MPS) degree covers topics in emergency management, intelligence and security topics.
 Students in this program may take courses in public health related to disaster response, social work courses about the psychological effects of disasters or courses in political economy.

-Apply for these programs through the School of Continuing Studies.
+Apply for these programs through the School of Professional Advancement.

 The PhD in City, Culture & Community covers topics in sociology, social work and urban studies.
 Students have considerable flexibility to tailor the program to their individual research interests in the issues and processes that shape urban areas.
 Graduates from this program are prepared for careers in a wide range of fields, including education, government, community services and other organizations.

 The Dance Performance Master of Fine Arts (MFA) offers an in-depth study of dance performance and prepares students for careers as performing artists or as teachers of a specialized dance field at the university level.
 Students in the program enhance their dance studies with knowledge from fields like theater, music, art, African studies, Latin American studies and more.